 We would like to present several examples of responsive design of the website that we all know and use constantly.

 New York Times Website

 The New York Times is a worldwide top newspaper.
-Of course, they should have provided suitable screen size for different devices, particularly desktop, tablet, and mobile.
+Of course, they should have provided suitable screen sizes for different devices, particularly desktops, tablets, and mobile.
 The interface looks like a traditional newspaper – white background and black script.
 This classic combination is easily readable from different devices.
-The navigation also differs – the desktop version shows the entire menu on the first screen; in the tablet and mobile version, the menu is separated in the side columns providing a more convenient user experience.
+The navigation also differs – the desktop version shows the entire menu on the first screen; in the tablet and mobile versions, the menu is separated into the side columns providing a more convenient user experience.